FIWARE/tutorials.NGSI-LD/docs/ngsi-ld-operations.md

 }
 ```

-Because `options=keyValues` was not used this is the normalized response including the metadata such as `unitCode`.
+Because `format=simplified` was not used this is the normalized response including the metadata such as `unitCode`.
 Context data can be retrieved by making a GET request to the `/ngsi-ld/v1/entities/<entity-id>` endpoint and selecting
 the `attrs` using a comma separated list.